2020 Vendor Application

-Please note that the Museum reserves the right to remove any vendor or merchandise before or during the event in cases where Vendor:
+Please note that the Museum reserves the right to remove any vendor or merchandise before or during the event in cases where the vendor:

-- Exchanges money with a customer and not through a common museum register.
+- exchanges money with customer and not through a common Museum register.

 Specimen and Artifact Guidelines